balexdalex42/CSE151A-Group-Project-Gordon-Yang-Nafi-Mahbub-Alex-Tatoian-/WrittenReport.md

 ### Data Preprocessing
 For this part, we dropped columns that had a large amount of `NaN` data, like the `prefix`, `diameter`, and `albedo`.
 The `equinox` column also had only one unique value, which suggests that this feature will not help in our classification problem, so it was removed too.
 Names and identifier columns, `id`, `spkid`, `name`, `pdes`, `full_name`, and `prefix`, of the asteroids were removed as well as none of that information will give insight into its potential hazard.
 Additionally, some columns are essentially duplicates, of each other since they are expressing the same data in different units or a different format.
 Lastly, all the `sigma` columns were removed, as these are measurement uncertainties of existing attributes and will not give us anymore information for our classifier.
 In the end, we decided that we had more than enough data (932335) compared to the original size (958524) to just drop the remaining rows that had `NaN` data without having to do any imputation.
 There are only 18 columns left after removal of columns as well.
 Since we tried out two different models, additional data preprocessing steps follow below, specific to each model.

 By running a simple line of code: `df[df.duplicated()]` we were able to verify that no duplicate entries exist in the dataset at all.
+You can check out the Preprocessing code **[here](https://github.com/balexdalex42/CSE151A-Group-Project-Gordon-Yang-Nafi-Mahbub-Alex-Tatoian-/blob/main/ms4.ipynb)** or also **[here](https://github.com/balexdalex42/CSE151A-Group-Project-Gordon-Yang-Nafi-Mahbub-Alex-Tatoian-/blob/Milestone3/prep_dataset.ipynb).**

 ### Model 1: Decision Tree Classifier